Add an AWS PrivateLink Connection

 Prerequisites

-• You have a project in your organization.
+• A project in your organization.

-• You have a database in your project that:
+• A cluster in your project with:

-• Uses the Developer Pro or Enterprise plan.
+• The Developer Pro or Enterprise plan.

 Procedure